pepa65/bat/README.md

 * To persist the battery charge limit setting after restart/hibernation/wake-up, the application relies on **[systemd](https://systemd.io/) version 244 or later** (bundled with most current Linux distributions).

 ## Disclaimer
 This has been reported to only work with some ASUS and [Lenovo ThinkPad](https://github.com/tshakalekholoane/bat/discussions/23) laptops.
-For Dell systems, see [smbios-utils](https://github.com/dell/libsmbios), particularly the `smbios-battery-ctl` command, or install it using your package manager.
+For Dell Lattitude/Precision laptops, use package smbios-utils: `smbios-battery-ctl --set-custom-charge-interval=50 80`.
 For other manufacturers there is also [TLP](https://linrunner.de/tlp/).

 ## Installation
 Precompiled binaries (Linux x86_64) are available from the [GitHub releases page](https://github.com/pepa65/bat/releases), download the [latest here](https://github.com/pepa65/bat/releases/latest/download/bat).